awsdocs/amazon-emr-release-guide/doc_source/emr-pig-launch.md

 This section demonstrates submitting Pig work to an Amazon EMR cluster\.
 The examples that follow generate a report containing the total bytes transferred, a list of the top 50 IP addresses, a list of the top 50 external referrers, and the top 50 search terms using Bing and Google\.
 The Pig script is located in the Amazon S3 bucket `s3://elasticmapreduce/samples/pig-apache/do-reports2.pig`\.
 Input data is located in the Amazon S3 bucket `s3://elasticmapreduce/samples/pig-apache/input`\.
 The output is saved to an Amazon S3 bucket\.

 **Important**
-For EMR 4\.x or greater, you must copy and modify the Pig script do\-reports\.pig to make it work\.
+For EMR 3\.x or earlier versions, you must copy and modify the Pig script do\-reports\.pig to make it work\.
 In your modified script, replace the following line

 ```
 register file:/home/hadoop/lib/pig/piggybank.jar